 This is an important distinction because beneficiaries in many other states do have to consider excess charges when choosing Medicare Supplement coverage.

-• Up to a $20 copay for certain office visits with Plan N
+- Up to a $20 copay for certain office visits

-• A potential $50 emergency room copay if you aren’t admitted
+- Up to a $50 emergency room copay when you are not admitted

 Frequently Asked Questions